Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Supporting Dynamic DL Programs

-DRL frameworks~\cite{liang2018rllib, stooke2019rlpyt, Petrenko2020SampleFE, hoffman2020acme, liang2018rllib, weng2021tianshou, rl-games2022, bou2023torchrl} work around the above limitations by adopting the \emph{actor-learner} execution model shown in \F\ref{fig:actor_learner}.
-The actor-learner model splits the computation into two static graphs: (1)~an \emph{actor} graph that is executed repeatedly until termination, producing the full simulation data and storing the results in pre-allocated buffers; and, when the simulation terminates, (2)~a \emph{learner} is invoked that computes a DNN parameter update from the batch of collected experience data.
+\myparr{RL frameworks}~\cite{stooke2019rlpyt, Petrenko2020SampleFE, hoffman2020acme, liang2018rllib, weng2021tianshou, rl-games2022, bou2023torchrl} address forward-looking dependencies in loss computation by coarsening them to $0\!:\!T$ and decomposing the computation into two subgraphs: (i)~an \emph{actor} graph executed repeatedly until termination, which produces the full simulation data and stores results in a \emph{replay buffer}~\cite{cassirer2021reverb, wang2023gear}; and (ii)~a \emph{learner} graph that is invoked once after the simulation terminates to compute a parameter update using the experience from the replay buffer.

-While the actor-learner model can be applied to most DRL algorithms, it has several drawbacks (indicated by the numbers in \F\ref{fig:actor_learner}) due to missing whole-program optimizations:
+While the actor-learner model can be applied to most RL algorithms, it has several drawbacks (indicated by the numbers in \F\ref{fig:actor_learner}) due to the independently compiled subgraphs:

-\mypar{(1)~Redundant computation} Intermediate DNN activations produced by the actor are discarded and recomputed in the learner for use in back-propagation.
-This adds a substantial overhead, because it doubles the amount of DNN inference work for typical algorithms; for RNNs, the redundant work grows linearly with the sequence length.
+\mypar{(1)~Redundant computation} Intermediate activations produced by the actor~$\pi_{W}$ are discarded and recomputed in the learner for use in back-propagation.
+This adds substantial overhead, as it doubles the amount of inference work per timestep for typical algorithms;

-\mypar{(2)~Missed parallelism} The execution of actors and learners must be serialized due to the coarse-grained data dependency on all data generated by the actor.
-This prevents parallel learning on past timesteps while acting out future timesteps, which would allow for \emph{incremental} computation strategies.
-Furthermore, \emph{online learning} algorithms are not well supported.
+\mypar{(2)~Missed parallelism} The execution of actors and learners must be serialized due to the coarse $0\!:\!T$ dependency.
+This prevents the parallelization of learning on past timesteps while acting out future timesteps; and